 - a.
-The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) or (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities; - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, Malta's declaration of the decommissioned

-- status of a facility or location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give Malta advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
+The Agency shall not mechanistically or systematically seek to verify the information referred to in Article 2; however, the Agency shall have access to: - (i) Any location referred to in Article 5.a.(i) α (ii) on a selective basis in order to assure the absence of undeclared nuclear material and activities: - (ii) Any location referred to in Article 5.b. or c. to resolve a question relating to the correctness and completeness of the information provided pursuant to Article 2 or to resolve an inconsistency relating to that information; - (iii) Any location referred to in Article 5.a.(iii) to the extent necessary for the Agency to confirm, for safeguards purposes, South Africa's declaration of the decommissioned status of a facility or of a location outside facilities where nuclear material was customarily used. - b. (i) Except as provided in paragraph (ii) below, the Agency shall give South Africa advance notice of access of at least 24 hours; - (ii) For access to any place on a site that is sought in conjunction with design information verification visits or ad hoc or routine inspections on that site, the period of advance notice shall, if the Agency so requests, be at least two hours but, in exceptional circumstances, it may be less than two hours. - c.
 Advance notice shall be in writing and shall specify the reasons for access and the activities to be carried out during such access. - d.
-In the case of a question or inconsistency, the Agency shall provide Malta with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
+In the case of a question or inconsistency, the Agency shall provide South Africa with an opportunity to clarify and facilitate the resolution of the question or inconsistency.
 Such an opportunity will be provided before a request for access, unless the Agency considers that delay in access would prejudice the purpose for which the access is sought.
-In any event, the Agency shall not draw any conclusions about the question or inconsistency until Malta has been provided with such an opportunity. - e.
-Unless otherwise agreed to by Malta, access shall only take place during regular working hours. - f.
-Malta shall have the right to have Agency inspectors accompanied during their access by representatives of Malta, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+In any event, the Agency shall not draw any conclusions about the question or inconsistency until South Africa has been provided with such an opportunity. - e.
+Unless otherwise agreed to by South Africa, access shall only take place during regular working hours. - f.
+South Africa shall have the right to have Agency inspectors accompanied during their access by representatives of South Africa, provided that the inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-Malta shall provide the Agency with access to:
+South Africa shall provide the Agency with access to:

-- a. (i) Any place on a site; - (ii) Any location identified by Malta under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned location outside facilities where nuclear material was customarily used. - b.
-Any location identified by Malta under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b, other than those referred to in paragraph a.(i) above, provided that if Malta is unable to provide such access, Malta shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
-Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if

-Malta is unable to provide such access, Malta shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.
+- a. (i) Any place on a site; - (ii) Any location identified by South Africa under Article 2.a.(v)-(viii); - (iii) Any decommissioned facility or decommissioned beation outside facilities where nuclear material was customarily used. - b.
+Any location identified by South Africa under Article 2.a.(i), Article 2.a.(iv), Article 2.a.(ix)(b) or Article 2.b, other than those referred to in paragraph a.(i) above, provided that if South Africa is unable to provide such access, South Africa shall make every reasonable effort to satisfy Agency requirements, without delay, through other means. - c.
+Any location specified by the Agency, other than locations referred to in paragraphs a. and b. above, to carry out location-specific environmental sampling, provided that if South Africa is unable to provide such access, South Africa shall make every reasonable effort to satisfy Agency requirements, without delay, at adjacent locations or through other means.